horkruxes/hkxcli/README.md

 # hkxcli

-A TUI for horkruxes, written in C.
+A CLI client for horkruxes, written in C.

 ## Installation